Eisenmonoxid/S6Patcher/README.md

 - Black map border area can be used and is not deleted at map save.
 - Activates the Development-Mode without Registry-Key.
 - Enables walls and wall gates from all climate zones in all climate zones.
-- Can place, select and move all entity types (Careful, some may crash).
+- Can place, select and move all possible entity types (Careful, some may crash).
+- Can apply all texture types from all climate zones (and some hidden ones too).
 - Can open map files that have been protected with the "S6Tools".
 - Can set the Large Address Aware Flag for more usable memory.
 ```